nhalh/better-google-search/README.md

 ## Current available improvements
 - Remove the embedded popup player when a Youtube video is selected from the thumbnail
 - Remove Quora search results
+- Amend "reddit" to your search with the click of a button

 ## How to install
 - Download the .zip file from the releases section